Nadis and Their Functions: The Subtle Energy Channels of the Body

 I) Ida Nadi: The Channel of Calm

-Ida is often associated with the moon, representing feminine energy, coolness, and introspection.
-It starts on the left side of the base of your spine and winds its way up to the left nostril.
+Ida Nadi is linked to the moon.
+It represents energy and helps us relax.
+This channel starts on the side of our spine and goes up to the left nostril.

 II) Pingala Nadi: The Channel of Action